I know that your golden retriever is precious but that crate in your living room is screaming “I gave up on decorating.”

 #9: Build a Modern Flat-Roof Dog House From Plywood (That Actually Looks Good)

-Your golden retriever has claimed the couch, the rug, and honestly probably your favorite throw pillow.
-Finally giving them their own space?
-That’s the move.
+Your dog has taken over the couch, the rug, and probably even your favorite throw pillow.
+This might be the first time they are actually getting their own space.

-This build — straight from the image — is a clean, modern flat-roof dog house made from ¾-inch plywood sheets and pressure-treated pine decking.
-The natural wood tones give it that Pinterest-worthy look without trying too hard.
+This build is straight from the image.
+It’s a clean, modern looking flat-roof dog house made from ¾ inch plywood sheets, and pressure treated pine decking.
+The natural tones and grain help keep it from looking too Pinterest-y.

 Materials & Tools